 The word Gopuram means the gateway to the town.
 You might be thinking about how the meaning of the gopuram is related.
 But actually, in the olden day’s gopuram is used to be a feature of very large temples which covers a huge area of land.

-In those days. temples acted as a great organization of power within a kingdom which carried several activities as an education centre, to provide refuge during natural calamities, as centres of arts, and even as judicial centres.
+In those days. temples acted as a great organization of power within a kingdom which carried several activities as an education center, to provide refuge during natural calamities, as centers of arts, and even as judicial centers.
 So this might be the reason behind the naming the structure as Gopuram.

-Gopurams are usually seen erecting out in the middle of the temple outer wall providing access for the devotees.
+Gopurams are usually seen erecting out in the middle of the temple’s outer wall providing access for the devotees.

-There is a rule in the construction of the Temple Gopuram that the size of the temple towers needs to be decreased as the centre of the main temple is approached.
-That’s the reason why one can see the temple that contain multiple gopuras have their outer ones very large and big and the inner ones small.
+There is a rule in the construction of the Temple Gopuram that the size of the temple towers needs to be decreased as the center of the main temple is approached.
+That’s the reason why one can see the temple that contains multiple gopuras have their outer ones very large and big and the inner ones small.

 Also, the number of gopurams constructed in a temple can also depend on the number of enclosures a temple has.

 Among the gopuras, the eastern gopuram is considered as one of the most auspicious, that is why the eastern gopuram acts as the main gopuram for entering the temples.